British Airways cancels Moscow flights as Russia retaliates over Aeroflot ban - KTVZ

 “No aircraft on a scheduled service which is owned, chartered or operated by a person connected with Russia, or which is registered in Russia shall fly in United Kingdom airspace,” the UK Department for Transport said in a bulletin.
 The restrictions went into effect at midnight, and are due to expire on May 23.

+English Premier League soccer club Manchester United said Friday it was dropping Aeroflot as a sponsor.

-Russia’s attack has already forced the closure of Ukrainian airspace, and the fallout will lead more carriers to reroute flights, adding to costs at a time of rising fuel prices.
+Russia’s attack has already forced the closure of Ukrainian airspace, and the fallout from the crisis will lead more carriers to reroute flights, adding to costs at a time of rising fuel prices.

+“On Thursday evening, we took the decision to start avoiding Russian airspace and our flight paths will continue to be adjusted for some Virgin Atlantic passenger services between the UK, Pakistan and India,” a Virgin Atlantic spokesperson said. ” We apologize for any inconvenience caused to customers by slightly longer flight times.”

+Virgin Atlantic is also suspending cargo flights between London and Shanghai while it considers rerouting those services.

 The European Union Aviation Safety Agency said Ukraine’s skies and airspace in Russia and Belarus within 100 nautical miles of borders with Ukraine could pose risks, Reuters reported.